justinbaltazar/haraka-mail-forwarding-plugin/README.md

 This allows us to do two important things:
 - update aliases and forwarding rules on the fly
-- store `Message-ID` headers and allow anonymous masking of email replies as well
+- store `Message-ID` headers and allow anonymous masking of email replies

 ### Set Up